 Water purification tablets

 Water on Kilimanjaro is collected from mountain streams by porters during your trek.
 It is very important that you treat this water with iodine purification tablets to avoid getting an upset stomach.
+The best Kilimanjaro operators will boil and treat your water, but it is worth taking every precaution as an upset stomach can result in ending your climb early.

 We recommend taking 1x pack of 50 tablets.
 These Water Treatment Tablets are good.